-The Masterclass is an afternoon of intense discussion among an exclusive group of asset allocators and managers.
-At a dinner that evening, winners of the Allocators’ Choice Awards will be revealed.
-The seven categories are exclusively for — and chosen by — asset allocators.
+An afternoon of intense discussion among an exclusive group of asset allocators and managers.
+An evening of seven awards, exclusively for — and chosen by — asset allocators.

 Join us for the most elite event in institutional investing.

 Nominations are open until August 9 and can be submitted by anyone.
 Voting on finalists — by allocators only — will begin September 10.